 He was to meet someone at the entrance to the Senatorial Palace, so he quickly made his way to the steps that flanked its entrance.
 There he found his escort waiting for him and shivered involuntarily at the sight of her.

-She was another wolf, dressed in human form like himself, though in a more modern fashion with a black sweatshirt half-zipped up at the front over a grey t-shirt and black jeans, a scarf of brilliant blue wrapped around her neck.
+She was another wolf, dressed in human form like himself, though in a more modern fashion with a black sweatshirt half-zipped up at the front over a grey t-shirt and black jeans.
 Her hair was similarly black, not simply a deep brown like his own, but a truly almost unnatural black, made all the sharper against her pale skin.
 The signs of her lupine nature were the same as Giovanni’s.
 She had short stubby ears on her head and a long elegant bushy tail that was tipped with white ending just above her ankles.
 That was where their similarities ended.